toreanderson/evpn_agent/README.md

   therefore preprovisioned and advertised as EVPN Type-2 MACIP routes), thus preventing traffic to unused IP address from reaching the compute node and triggering futile ARP queries
+* Dynamic BGP listener on provider networks, to allow VMs to use BGP to dynamically advertise anycast or failover addresses for their applications.

 # Planned features

 * Configurable suppression of EVPN Type-3 Inclusive Multicast routes in order to limit broadcast traffic on networks where all IPs/MACs are known to OpenStack (and therefore preprovisioned)
-* Dynamic BGP listener on provider networkss, to allow VMs to use BGP to dynamically advertise anycast or failover addresses for their applications.

 # Security considerations